 - This will give you 6 intersections that will mark the center of each 3″ hole.

-- Measure and draw a light pencil line 2″ in from either edge on the long side, the entire length.
+- Draw a light pencil line 2″ in from either edge on the long side, the entire length.

 - Measure 2″ from the center width line towards the ends of the boards, drawing two more lines across the width.